mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

 4. Start the Caddy reverse proxy

-    - Open the `.env` file in your favourite text editor.
+    - Open the `.env` file in your favorite text editor.
     - Add the Caddy reverse proxy configuration environment variables to the `.env` file.
 Refer to the [Caddy Reverse Proxy Documentation](../configuration.md#caddy-reverse-proxy-configuration) for information on the environment variables.
     - (Optional) Caddy creates an SSL certificate [automatically](https://caddyserver.com/docs/automatic-https#activation) if the `DOMAIN_NAME` has a `https` suffix and by default uses port 80 for `http` and 443 for `https` for the SSL certificate verification.
-If you wish to change the ports used by caddy, see [Run Mathesar on a non standart port](#run-mathesar-on-a-non-standard-http-port)
+If you wish to change the ports used by a caddy, see [Run Mathesar on a non-standard port](#run-mathesar-on-a-non-standard-http-port)
     - Your `.env` file should look something like this

      ``` diff